-Many Black Friday shoppers are bargain-hunters looking for the best deal.
-Serving meaningful messages at the right time can cut through the noise of countless other promotions to get their attention (and spend).
+Many Black Friday shoppers are bargain hunters looking for the best deal.
+Engaging them at the right moment can cut through the noise of countless other promotions, grab their attention, and encourage them to buy.

 To increase the likelihood of these offers driving action, promote your messages at as many touchpoints as possible.
 Support your email promotions with consistent messaging on-site, such as on your order confirmation page and corner-peel.

-Referral is one example of an engagement message proven to drive results that last beyond Black Friday.
-Last year, we helped more than 80 brands promote their refer-a-friend programmes as part of their Black Friday campaigns and saw a significant uplift in referrals.
-One brand even increased referral revenue by 174%.
+Referral is one example of an engagement message proven to drive results that last beyond the retail event.
+Last year, we helped more than 70 brands run Black Friday refer-a-friend campaigns and drive 3x more referrals as a result.
+Fashion brands in particular processed a huge 290% more referrals than usual.

-Better yet, referrals deliver customers likely to have higher lifetime value than those acquired through other channels.
+Better yet, referrals deliver customers likely to have a higher lifetime value than those acquired through other channels.
 Their friend’s recommendation means they’re predisposed to liking your brand.
-On average, referred customers spend up to 25% more on their first order, have double the lifetime value, and are three times more likely to refer their friends, too.
+On average, referred customers spend 11% more on their first order, are more likely to buy again, and are five times more likely to refer their friends, too.

 5. Online bundles

 People are more likely to impulse purchase in-store than online, as items catch their attention on their way to the till.
-The shift to an ecommerce-focused Black Friday means retailers may miss out on significant revenue as consumers search for and buy only specific items.
+The shift to an ecommerce-focused Black Friday means retailers risk missing out on significant revenue as consumers search for and buy only specific items.

 Offering exclusive Black Friday bundles is one way to overcome this.
-Charlotte Tilbury, for example, offered a mystery box with 11 full-size products representing a 50% saving on Black Friday last year.
-Not only does this approach drive shoppers to spend more, it also aids product discovery – increasing the likelihood they’ll fall in love with more of your products and return.
+In 2020, The Body Shop created two bundles exclusively for Black Friday, each containing a selection of their most popular products with a generous saving of at least £20.
+Not only does this approach drive shoppers to spend more, it also aids product discovery — increasing the likelihood they’ll fall in love with more of your products and return.

-To make this approach a success, promote your bundles throughout the customer journey.
+To make your online bundles a success, promote them throughout the customer journey.
 Experiment with broad touchpoints, like the homepage and solus emails, as well as more specific ones, such as banners on product pages and at checkout.
-Even better if you can target messaging to, for example, show an overlay to customers with certain products in their basket to remind them of your exclusive bundle offer.
+Even better if you can target messaging to, for example, customers with certain products in their basket to remind them of your exclusive bundle offer.

-Charlotte Tilbury offered exclusive product bundles for Black Friday 2019
+The Body Shop offered exclusive product bundles for Black Friday 2020

 6. Prepare supply chain and delivery

 To avoid your brand falling into this category, start preparing now.
-You may have had an unexpected test run in lockdown, when demand for items such as food, fitness equipment and gardening items hit record highs.
-If you didn’t, now’s the time to make sure areas like your supply chain, stock levels and delivery services are sturdy enough to meet expectations during periods of high demand.
+You may have had an unexpected test run during the lockdowns, when sectors such as beauty, home, and garden experienced huge spikes in online orders.
+If you didn’t, now’s the time to make sure your supply chain, stock levels, and delivery services are sturdy enough to meet expectations during periods of high demand.

-It may also be worth exploring click and collect options as a way to reduce pressure on your delivery services and increase efficiency.
-Getting customers in-store also gives you the opportunity to promote more products and showcase your brand while providing a speedy (yet safe) service.
+For multichannel retailers, click and collect is a good way to reduce pressure on your delivery services and increase efficiency.
+Getting customers into your store also gives you the opportunity to promote more products and showcase your brand, all while providing a speedy (yet safe) service.

 The same goes for web traffic.
 If your website isn’t used to sudden high volumes of visitors, there’s a risk it’ll crash.
 And, with virtually every brand running some kind of Black Friday promotion, a website crash can be a costly mistake, even if it lasts just a few minutes.
-We recommend running tests in advance of 27th November so you’re confident that absolutely everything is ready to make your campaign a success.
+We recommend running tests in advance of 26th November, so you can be confident that absolutely everything is ready to make your campaign a success.